mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, subtypes of [ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel') should never themselves use [IParquetModelEdit](#T-ParquetClassLibrary-EditorSupport-IParquetModelEdit 'ParquetClassLibrary.EditorSupport.IParquetModelEdit').
+By design, subtypes of [ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel') should never themselves use [IMutableParquetModel](#T-ParquetClassLibrary-EditorSupport-IMutableParquetModel 'ParquetClassLibrary.EditorSupport.IMutableParquetModel').
 IParquetModelEdit is for use only by external types that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-EditorSupport-IParquetModelEdit-AddsToBiome'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IMutableParquetModel-AddsToBiome'></a>
 ### AddsToBiome `property`

 ##### Summary